Doctor insights on:

 - Can having depression or bipolar disorder cause you to have a lower iq?

-- Do i have add or depression?
+- Do i have depression and anxiety?

-- Do i have scabies or bed bugs?
+- Do i have psychotic depression?

 - How do i know if i have a genetic predisposition to bipolar disorder?